-You have the right to ask that your child be evaluated for special ed services.
+You have the right to ask that your child be evaluated for special education services.
 Do this in writing.
-See our article: Special Education.
+Read our article Special Education.

-The law says ... a homeless person is someone who does not have a permanent place to live and is staying in a shelter, motel, car, or with friends.
+- If you are homeless (you do not have a permanent place to live and are staying in a shelter, motel, car, or with friends):

-- You can choose to have your child keep going to school in the district you were living in before or go to school in the district you are staying in while you are homeless.
+- You can choose for your child to keep going to school in the district you lived before OR go to school in the district where you are staying now.

-- The school must give your child transportation back to your original district if you choose.
+- The school must give your child transportation back to your old district if you choose.

-Schools will discipline students for breaking school rules.
-If the school thinks that your child makes it hard for other students in the class to learn, or if they think that your child’s behavior makes the school unsafe, the school will discipline your child.
+If the school thinks your child broke a rule, makes it hard for others to learn, or makes the school unsafe, the school will discipline your child.
+Your child may be:

 - removed from the classroom

-Check your school handbook for more information on school discipline and your right to meet with school administrators.
+Check your school handbook for more information on school discipline and your rights.

-A school cannot make you pick up your child because he/she misbehaved or is having a bad day, unless the school is suspending your child.
+Remember!
+A school can’t make you pick up your child unless the school is suspending her.